syncfusion-content/blazor-docs/blazor/appbar/design.md

 ## Designing AppBar with Menu

-AppBar is rendered with a Menu component in its AppBar header area.
-Menu component's styles are inherited from the AppBar component using the `e-inherit` CSS class.
+AppBar is rendered with a **SfMenu** component.
+You can inherit styles from the AppBar component using the `e-inherit` CSS class.

 ```cshtml
 @using Syncfusion.Blazor.Navigations